Redocly/redocly-cli/docs/commands/push.md

 The `--batch-size` option can be used by Redocly Workflows to understand how many pushes in total are performed within one batch to properly handle parallel pushes.

-Must be used only in combination with the `--batch-id` option.
+Must be used only in combination with the `--job-id` option.
 Must be an integer bigger than 1.

 ### Skip decorator